quasarbright/quasarbright.github.io/blog/typeInference/typeInference1.md

 $$
 ?

 Well let's say you had a function that needs to take in a value of type `nat -> nat`.
 If you had a function of type `forall a. a -> a`, that function can serve as a `nat -> nat` function.
 Just instantiate `a` to `nat`! so `forall a. a -> a` "is a" `nat -> nat`.
-In other words, anywhere you need a `nat -> nat`, you can instead use a `forall a. a -> a`.
+In other words, anywhere you need a `nat -> nat`, you can also use a `forall a. a -> a`.

 This "is a" stuff sounds a lot like subtyping in a language like Java.
 In fact, it is a subtyping relationship!
+A `Circle` is a `Shape` in the same way that a `forall a. a -> a` is a `nat -> nat`.
 Polymorphic types are subtypes of monomorphic types that "fit" them like in this example.
 Or more precisely, polymorphic type schemes are subtypes of their instantiations.
 Cool.

 So if we have an expression, we should try to assign it the most general, polymorphic type since it is the most versatile.

 Now we are ready to describe the type rules for our language.
 At first, these rules will be declarative, and not really conducive to an algorithm that we can reasonably implement.
-It will just be to describe the idealized type system.
+It will just be to describe the rules for what type(s) _can_ legally be assigned to an expression, not what type _should_ be assigned or how to find it.
 We will then transform these rules to be more like an algorithm so we can implement it.

 Before we finally get to the rules, I have to introduce some definitions and notation.
 While typing a sub-expression of a larger expression, there will likely be variables defined outside which are used in the sub expresssion.
 For example, `let id = \x.x in let one = 1 in id one`.
 When we are trying to assign a type to `id one`, we need to know the types of `id` and `one`.
 So we need to keep track of a context which maps variables that are in scope to their types.
 Specifically, to their type schemes, since the type of a variable might be polymorphic.
-This context will be denoted with the letter $\Gamma$, and it will contain a set of variable-type scheme pairs.
+This context will be denoted with the letter $\Gamma$, and it will contain a set of variable-type scheme pairs, like $(x:\sigma)$ denoting $x$ has the type $\sigma$.
+I will refer to these pairs as annotations.

 A typing judgement will be written like this:
 $$
-\Gamma \vdash e:\tau
+\Gamma \vdash e:\sigma
 $$

-This means that in the context $\Gamma$, the expression $e$ can be assigned the type $\tau$.
+This means that in the context $\Gamma$, the expression $e$ can be assigned the type $\sigma$.
 I say "can be assigned the type" rather than "has the type" or "is inferred to have the type" becase this declarative rule system only tells us what judgements/typings are valid, not which ones are "best" or even how to come up with typings.
 For that, we will need an algorithmic rule system, which I will introduce later.

 Often times, typing judgements will have requirements.
 Some things that must be true for the judgement to pass.
 For example,